Regensburg: Dialect

 Although the German language is Germany's official language, Regensburg is considered a part of the Bavarian dialect language area (bairischer Sprachraum) which encompasses much of Bavaria, Austria, and the South Tyrolean region of northern Italy.
 More specifically, the dialect attributed to Regensburg is called Central Bavarian (Mittelbairisch).
 A 2019 report estimates that about half of Bavaria's 12 million inhabitants speak a variation of the Bavarian dialect.

 The first dictionary of a German dialect was Johann Ludwig Prasch's Glossarium Bavaricum.
 Published in Regensburg in 1689, it contains 500 words from the Bavarian variation spoken in Regensburg.
 Regensburg's Bauerntheater, a type of farmers' or folk theater, has staged plays delivered in Bavarian for over 90 years.
 Moreover, premiering in 2011, Joseph Berlinger's play "Mei Fähr Lady", a story about three "students" taking a crash course in Bavarian dialect, has been performed at Regensburg's Turmtheater over 300 times.
 In fact, the role of the dialect professor is played by Ludwig Zehetner, professor emeritus in Bavarian dialectology at University of Regensburg.
-Manfred Rohm, whose pen name Sepp Grantelhauer takes on the Bavarian verb granteln for "to complain", writes a weekly satirical column solely in Bavarian for the Regensburger Rundschau.
+Manfred Rohm, whose pen name Sepp Grantelhauer takes on the Bavarian verb granteln for "to complain", wrote a weekly satirical column solely in Bavarian for the Regensburger Rundschau.

 Buildings

-The Old Town of Regensburg with nearly 1,500 listed buildings offers a huge cultural diversity from Roman to modern times.
+The Old Town of Regensburg, with nearly 1,500 listed buildings, offers a rich cultural diversity from Roman to modern times.

 Recreation

-The Old Town of Regensburg is surrounded completely by a green belt.
-Numerous inner-city parks like the City Park (Stadtpark), the Herzogspark, the Dörnbergpark, the Villapark or the university's botanical garden are sources for recreation and leisure.
+The Old Town of Regensburg is surrounded by a green belt.
+Numerous inner-city parks, such as the City Park (Stadtpark), the Herzogspark, the Dörnbergpark, the Villapark, or the university's botanical garden, are sources of recreation and leisure.